smizy/charts/incubator/mosquitto/README.md

   protocol websockets
 EOF

-helm install --name my-release -f mosquitto-values.yaml incubator/mosquitto
+helm install --name my-release -f mosquitto-values.yaml smizy/mosquitto
 ```
--->

 ## Persistence

-The [smizy mosquitto](https://github.com/smizy/docker-mosquitto) image stores the mosquitto data and configurations at the `/mosquitto/data` path of the container.
+The [mosquitto](https://hub.docker.com/r/_/eclipse-mosquitto/) image stores the mosquitto data and configurations at the `/mosquitto/data` path of the container.

 The chart mounts a [Persistent Volume](kubernetes.io/docs/user-guide/persistent-volumes/) volume at this location.
 The volume is created using dynamic volume provisioning.